 The price you see is what you pay – there are NO valuation fees, bonds costs, VAT etc. These costs could be as much as 15% of the purchase price.

-A small share transfer fee will be required
+A small transfer fee will be required

 Taxes, admin fees are paid in Mozambique and rental income and travel agency fees are paid in South Africa

-You receive a share in a leisure property and appreciating asset, together with:
+Shared ownership - not merely time, but the actual building - in a leisure property and appreciating asset, together with:

 Click here or on the Direct Callback image and we will phone you.